 Sixto González-Víllora obtained two bachelor degrees (Primary Education Teacher and Sport Science) and received his PhD from the Universidad de Castilla-La Mancha in 2008.
 His PhD research focused on the development of tactical knowledge and decision making in youth football players (Physical Education and Sport Performance program).
-After 2008, He was invited to South Carolina University, Columbia Campus, where he served one semester as visiting professor with Dr. Karen French and Dr. Judith Rink.

 His research interests focus on Models-Based Practice: the Games Centered Approach (GCA), Teaching Games for Understanding (TGfU), Cooperative Learning (CL) and on Sport Pedagogy (Sport Education Model), Sports Assessment and Sporting Talent Detection Processes (invasion sports and net sports).
 He also conducts research on Match Analysis in Team Sports (Tactics), Sports Training and other topics in Physical Education and Sports.